Experienced Estate Lawyers Adelaide, SA & Tasmania

 You can revoke an Enduring Power of Attorney at any time while you are mentally capable of managing your own affairs, and it is automatically revoked by your death.

 What does an Attorney NOT have authority to do?

 An Attorney does not have the authority to make a Will on your behalf, make personal, lifestyle or medical decisions, act illegally, deal with any property held in trust by you, perform the functions of a director or secretary of a company on your behalf, or delegate their authority.

-It is important to ensure the person is: 18 years of age or over; willing & able to take on the responsibilities; will act in your best interests and is competent to deal with all financial and property matters.
+It is important to ensure the person is: 18 years of age or over; willing and able to take on the responsibilities; will act in your best interests and is competent to deal with all financial and property matters.

 You must have ‘full legal capacity’.
-This means knowing and understanding the details of your own Estate; and that the Attorney will have authority to appropriately deal with all aspects of your property and financial affairs.
+This means knowing and understanding the details of your own Estate; and that the Enduring Power of Attorney will have authority to appropriately deal with all aspects of your property and financial affairs.
 People with a psychiatric condition, mental illness, dementia, intellectual disability or an acquired brain injury may not be able to execute an Enduring Power of Attorney.
 If there are any questions about whether you have capacity to appoint an Attorney, then discuss this with your lawyer.
 In some cases, a written report from your Doctor will be required.

 When does an Enduring Power of Attorney come into effect?

 The Enduring Power of Attorney can come into effect immediately or after you lose your capacity to make decisions.
 The Enduring Power of Attorney ends upon your death and the provisions of your Will take over.